FizzaAbid/ELT_Pipeline/readme.md

 ### Steps for installing Dependenices ########
 1. Switch to virtual environment using source env/bin/activate or for initiating it for the first time enter "python -m venv env"
-2. Download the following libraries in virtual environment if needed; however, the attached env folder has setup with all dependencies.
+2. Download the following libraries in virtual environment if needed; however, the attached env folder has setup with all dependencies so just enter "python -m venv env"
 3. Following commands have been used for downloading all the dependencies:
 - pip install requests
 - pip install pandas